Chemin de la Liberté - Freedom Trail, Ariege Pyrenees

 Trek approx 8 - 9 hours

-A challenging day lies ahead of us today, as our trek takes us into serious mountain terrain.
-We are headed for the Col de Craberous (2382m), but first pass the crash site of a British Halifax bomber.
+A challenging day lies ahead of us today, as our trek heads into serious mountain terrain towards the Col de Craberous (2382m), passing the crash site of a British Halifax bomber.
 80km off its intended route, it sadly crashed on a training flight in July 1945, killing all seven on board.
 Wreckage is left untouched out of respect, and a plaque commemorates the crew.
-We continue to climb and descend, usually steeply, and enjoy a fairly level walk alongside a beautiful mountain lake.
+We continue to climb to the top of the col and descend to Espugues refuge and towards a beautiful mountain lake for lunch.
 We’re likely to see wild horses in this area.
 As we near the snow-line, the scenery becomes more impressive; craggy peaks and towering cliffs, with patches of snow between the jagged rocks.
-It’s spectacular, but not a hospitable landscape, especially in bad weather; it’s hard to imagine how those escaping France would have felt, making this journey in the dark and in fear of betrayal and capture.
-After our last steep climb, we descend over boulder-strewn slopes to our refuge.
-We spend the night at the Estagnous Refuge (2245m).
+It’s hard to imagine how those escaping France would have felt, making this journey in the dark and in fear of betrayal and capture.
+Rising up from the lake there are some bouldery steps where hands are needed and it's neccessary to put one or more walking poles away.
+After our last steep climb trends across over glacier scraped granite slabs up to the cap de pecouch.
+We descend over boulder-strewn slopes to the Estagnous refuge.
+(2245m).
 (B,L,D)

-Day 5: Estagnous – Spanish border – Ax les Thermes or St Girons
+Day 5: Estagnous – Spanish border – Vielha (transfer back to St Girons also possible)

 We set off from our hospitable refuge, and trek downhill to the lovely Lac Rond (1929m), stretching out any aching muscles in anticipation of the next challenge.
 Lac Long lies only about half an hour away, but is 200m above us, and the path to it is extremely steep.
-In places there are via ferrata cableway and ropes to assist us, though no technical experience is needed – just fit bodies and determination!
+In places there is via ferrata cableway to assist.
 Once at Lac Long (2125m) the border at the Col de la Clauère is almost within sight.
-Our path crosses a deep gully, usually filled with snow, which provides an arduous slog to the top (2522m), where we gaze into Spain.
-It’s hard to imagine how the escapees from France would have felt at this moment, having survived the mountain crossing.
-We get into our waiting transport and drive back to France and the lovely spa town of Ax les Thermes and break the journey at Puigcerda for dinner.
-Alternatively we can transfer you back to Toulouse Blagnac or stay the night in Arties before your airport transfer the next day.
+Our path crosses a deep gully, usually filled with snow, which provides an arduous slog to the top (2522m), where we gaze into Spain - another stunning view!
+We traverse across before descending on vague sheep track paths to reach a lake.
+This is swimable in on warmer days.
+Afterwards we continue the descent past some small waterfalls and an abundance of sunny side of the mountain flowers.
+We get into our waiting transport and drive to the Spanish ski resort of Viehlha.
+3* hotel.
+Alternatively we can transfer you back to St Girons.
+3* hotel.
 (B,L)

 Day 6: Depart Toulouse

-Morning transfer to Toulouse Airport from Arties or Ax les Thermes.
-(Lunch not included)
+Morning transfer to Toulouse Blagnac Airport from Arties.
+(Lunch not included) (B)